sarahhbrunett/Using-Github-to-do-a-shared-document/How to configure live wallpaper.md

 ```
-How to configure a live wallpaper to your windows background
+How to configure a live wallpaper to your windows background using the lively app
 ```
 information taken from : https://answers.microsoft.com/en-us/windows/forum/all/how-to-put-live-wallpaper-on-windows-10/394f5b84-39ec-461e-9331-0465c0be00de